mariamhakobyan/java-performance-notes/README.md

 * Write less code
 * Every line of code involves a choice, and if there is a choice between two simple, straightforward ways of programming, choose the more performant one.
 * Bugs and Performance Issues Aren’t Limited to the JVM
+* Ockham's razor is a principle from philosophy.
+  * Suppose there exist two explanations for an occurrence.
+In this case the simpler one is usually better.
+  * Another way of saying it is that the more assumptions you have to make, the more unlikely an explanation is.